be-fe/iSlider/README.md

 ##### dom

 - `{HTMLElement}`
-- Container dom node, with the role of the parameter [DOM] (#dom), if this setting, DOM will be overwritten.
+- Container dom node, with the role of the parameter [DOM](#dom), if this setting, DOM will be overwritten.

 ##### data

 - `{Array}`
-- A list of data, with the role of the parameter [DATA] (#data), if this setting, DATA will be overwritten.
+- A list of data, with the role of the parameter [DATA](#data), if this setting, DATA will be overwritten.

 ##### animateType